Probabilistic Computers (and Hence Quantum Computers) Are Rigorously More Powerful Than Classical Deterministic Computers, and Derandomization: Randomness is Necessary (And Powerful)

-Since the $1970$s, scientists in {\em theoretical computer science} community have been wondering how necessary is the use of randomness in algorithm applications.
-Currently, as we all know, the use of randomness has become a very important tool in the design of efficient algorithm for several important problems.
-Furthermore, probabilistic algorithms are often the simpler ones to solve a given problem, or the most efficient \cite{ACR98}.
+Since the $1970$s, scientists in the {\it theoretical computer science} community have been wondering how necessary the use of randomness is in algorithm applications.
+Today, randomness has become a very important tool in the design of efficient algorithms for many problems.
+Indeed, numerous problems for which no efficient deterministic algorithm were known have been solved efficiently by probabilistic algorithms, albeit with aa some small probability of error (which can be efficiently reduced).
+But is randomness essential, or can it be removed?
+And what quality of randomness is needed for the success of probabilistic algorithms?